-Winged bean [Psophocarpus tetragonolobus (L.) DC] is an herbaceous perennial plant but can be grown as an annual crop [1].
-It is an underutilized plant which has a wide genetical potential to be utilized as a source of quality food and forage [2].
-Winged bean seeds are generating unique research and commercial interest mainly due to their nutritional quality- high proteins and fatty oil content [3].
-It is also a protein rich multipurpose legume and is listed as one of the under exploited plant in the tropics [4] with huge potential as a food source [5, 6].
-It is consumed as pods, seeds, flowers and also tuberous roots because of their great nutritional values.
-The tubers, young pods, seeds, leaves, flowers and shoot are rich in protein, amino acids oils, vitamins and minerals [7, 8].
-Winged bean has been regarded as "one species supermarket" because practically all of the plant parts are edible [9, 10, 11].
-At maturity, the pods are 6-9 inches long and 11⁄2 inches broad, with four angled leaflike wings running lengthwise to the pods.
+"Winged bean [Psophocarpus tetragonolobus (L.) DC] is an herbaceous perennial plant but can be grown as an annual crop" [1].
+"It is an underutilized plant which has a wide genetical potential to be utilized as a source of quality food and forage" [2].
+"Winged bean seeds are generating unique research and commercial interest mainly due to their nutritional quality- high proteins and fatty oil content" [3].
+It is also a protein-rich multipurpose legume and is listed as one of the under exploited plant in the tropics [4] with huge potential as a food source [5, 6].
+"It is consumed as pods, seeds, flowers and also tuberous roots because of their great nutritional values.
+The tubers, young pods, seeds, leaves, flowers and shoot are rich in protein, amino acids oils, vitamins and minerals" [7, 8].
+"Winged bean has been regarded as a "one species supermarket" because practically all of the plant parts are edible" [9-11].
+"At maturity, the pods are 6-9 inches long and 11⁄2 inches broad, with four angled leaflike wings running lengthwise to the pods.
 Seeds are round and green when mature, similar to soybeans.
-In tropical regions, winged bean is a crop with vigorous production of new foliage, high protein, and tolerance of soil acidity and salinity [12].
-Root and seed are high in protein.
+In tropical regions, the winged bean is a crop with vigorous production of new foliage, high protein, and tolerance of soil acidity and salinity" [12].
+"Root and seed are high in protein.
 Much publicity has been given to this because of its high protein content and the edibility of so many parts.
-The leaf and stem petiole of winged bean and velvet bean mainly serve as ground cover, but the pod is used as food and medicine in regions of Southern Asia [13, 14].
+The leaf and stem petiole of winged bean and velvet bean mainly serve as ground cover, but the pod is used as food and medicine in regions of Southern Asia" [13, 14].
 Winged bean plants grow best under hot, wet conditions and grow best with 1000 to 1250 mm of rainfall per annum.
-This research was conducted to ascertain various mineral contents that can be consumed by farmers for body metabolism and nutrient uptake utilized by plants for their growth.
+This study was conducted to know the various mineral contents that are beneficial to human health and nutrient uptake that could be utilized by the plants for growth and yield.